adobe-fonts/source-han-super-otc/README.md

 ## Super OTC ZIP Files

 **Special Note**: The ZIP files for the Super OTCs have been necessarily split into three parts, due to GitHub's 100MB file size limit.
 Unfortunately, the built-in *Archive Utility* app of macOS does not support split ZIP files, and we therefore recommend that you download and install the [Unarchiver](http://unarchiver.c3.cx/unarchiver) app.
 To unzip, either drag the Part 3 file (the one with the ".zip" filename extension, and named *SourceHan.ttc.zip* *NotoCJK.ttc.zip*, or *SourceHanNotoCJK.ttc.zip*) onto the *Unarchiver* app, or use Control-Click to open it by specifying that app (after installing the *Unarchiver* app, you may also be able to simply double-click the Part 3 file).
 Either of these actions will combine the three parts and unzip them.
-For Windows, select the Part 3 file, then use the "Extract All" context menu to combine the two parts and unzip them.
+For Windows, select the Part 3 file, then use the "Extract All" context menu to combine the three parts and unzip them.
+For Ubuntu and possibly other flavors of Linux, try using "cat" to combine the three parts into a large ZIP file, then use "unzip" to decompress, ignoring any warning messages (use the file sizes and MD5 hashes provided below to confirm).

-### Source Han (78 fonts)
+### Source Han

+This Super OTC includes 78 fonts, is 307,876,932 bytes, and its MD5 hash is eab487461fb2ab15f91c5427d54fd279.

 [Super OTC Part 1](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHan.ttc.z01) (89,128,960 bytes) + [Super OTC Part 2](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHan.ttc.z02) (89,128,960 bytes) + [Super OTC Part 3](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHan.ttc.zip) (73,863,368 bytes)

-### Noto CJK (64 fonts)
+### Noto CJK

+This Super OTC includes 64 fonts, is 277,453,112 bytes, and its MD5 hash is 406e56bd28ac2c8854909b90b3e0cef2.

 [Super OTC Part 1](https://github.com/adobe-fonts/source-han-super-otc/raw/master/NotoCJK.ttc.z01) (89,128,960 bytes) + [Super OTC Part 2](https://github.com/adobe-fonts/source-han-super-otc/raw/master/NotoCJK.ttc.z02) (89,128,960 bytes) + [Super OTC Part 3](https://github.com/adobe-fonts/source-han-super-otc/raw/master/NotoCJK.ttc.zip) (47,713,879 bytes)

-### Source Han + Noto CJK (142 fonts)
+### Source Han + Noto CJK

+This Super OTC includes 142 fonts, is 308,096,324 bytes, and its MD5 hash is 2120d019397b39a9cd929339e020c7c9.

 [Super OTC Part 1](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHanNotoCJK.ttc.z01) (89,128,960 bytes) + [Super OTC Part 2](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHanNotoCJK.ttc.z02) (89,128,960 bytes) + [Super OTC Part 3](https://github.com/adobe-fonts/source-han-super-otc/raw/master/SourceHanNotoCJK.ttc.zip) (73,872,402 bytes)